UV-B lamps: Types of UVB lamps

 In contrast, fluorescent UVB lamps come in two types: broadband (or wideband) and narrowband.
-Broadband UVB lamps have a peak wavelength of 306 nanometers.
-Since only a small portion of their spectrum falls near the optimal 297 nanometers, these lamps require a higher dose of 0.5 joules per square centimeter.
+Broadband UVB lamps cast light in the 290-320 nanometer range, with a peak wavelength of 306 nanometers.
+Since only a small portion of their spectrum falls near the optimal 293 nanometers, these lamps require a higher dose of 0.5 joules per square centimeter.
 This dose must be increased gradually, as there is a risk of skin burns.